 As a facility manager, you have a lot to deal with.
 You’re probably focusing on occupancy, budgets and the ACFI, having the right team of qualified staff, rostering and general day-to-day management, all while providing the best quality of care for your residents.
 As a result, infection prevention and control (IPC) may feel like a minor issue.
 Yet, getting an infection in your facility, or failing your next audit because of poor IPC, can be embarrassing.
 Bad media publicity and even resident fatalities may result.
-Therefore, an IPC audit is vital for maintaining the future of your facility.
+Therefore, an aged care audit to address IPC is vital for maintaining the future of your facility.

 What are infection prevention and control audits, and why are they important?